What are SuDS?

 Why install SuDS in schools?

-- To reduce flood risk
+- Reduce flood risk

-- To increase opportunities for cross-curricular outdoor education
+- Increase opportunities for cross-curricular outdoor education

-- To improve the area for wildlife
+- Improve the area for wildlife

 - Educate pupils and the wider community about surface water flooding